 The PiezoBarrel pickup design goals provide a robust, well designed high quality pickup at an affordable price, without sacrificing quality or great customer service.
 Key choices that were made in the pickup designs were:-

-If you have any questions about PiezoBarrel Pickups please feel free to email me via the address on the contact page -Steve Francis.
+If you have any questions about PiezoBarrel Pickups please feel free to email me by clicking the email link at the top of this page -Steve Francis.